phac-nml/irida/doc/user/tutorials/uploader-tool/index.md

 If you would prefer using the command line to upload data, you can download it here <https://github.com/phac-nml/irida-uploader>

+Please Note: The tutorial expects that you will be using the GUI uploader.

 Launching the Uploader
 ----------------------